 Using MOST

 Only the original form should be used by health care providers treating the patient.
 Since MOST is a portable physician order, the original order must be sent with the patient when he or she is transferred from one setting to another.
 Copies of the form are only appropriate to document what orders were given; these copies should be retained in the patient’s medical record.
+A health care provider is not entitled to statutory immunity if they rely on a copy.
+However, a copy can be used to guide a health care provider in creating actionable medical orders.

 13 N.C.
 Gen. Stat. § 90-322 (b) (as amended by Section 12 of Session Law 2007-502, effective October 1, 2007.